alanvan0502/segmented-control-group/README.md

-# segmented-control-group
+# Segmented Control Group
-iOS-styled Segmented Control Group in Android
+Segmented Control Group is a fully customisable ViewGroup for Android which is inspired (and has the same features as the [iOS Segmented Controls](https://developer.apple.com/design/human-interface-guidelines/ios/controls/segmented-controls/))